Andrew Agnew (actor): Personal life

-In 2004, Agnew was attacked with a snooker cue, when he got into an altercation with their neighbour.
-The Neighbour's brother was tried at Glasgow sheriff court and found guilty of breach of the peace and assault.
-Sheriff James Penman told the attacker at Glasgow Sheriff Court that Watson’s behaviour had been "deplorable".
+In 2004, Agnew and his then gay partner were attacked with a snooker cue, when they got into an altercation with their neighbour.
+The neighbour's brother, John Watson, was tried at Glasgow Sheriff Court and found guilty of breach of the peace and assault.
+Sheriff James Penman told the attacker at Glasgow Sheriff Court that Watson's behaviour had been "deplorable".
 However, Watson avoided jail time.